bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-UNION ALL statementis used to merge the 12 tables (from in01 to in12) and the combined data is inserted into the created table 'doc_survey'.
+UNION ALL statementis used to merge the 12 tables (from in01 to in12) and the combined data is inserted into the created table 'doc_survey'

 ```SQL
 INSERT INTO doc_survey
 SELECT * FROM in01